ArcadeAntics/this.path/README.md

 *   `here()` constructs file paths against the executing script's directory.

+*   `this.proj()` constructs file paths against the executing project's directory instead of the executing script's directory.

 **this.path** also provides functions for constructing and manipulating file paths: